whykaysoft/Maersk_SCM_Analytics/README.md

 ## Key Insights

 - **Sharp decline in revenue and profit**: The most likely root cause of business downturn comes from a supply chain disruption on the supplier network such as delays in sourcing, transportation, distribution or problem with suppliers could have affected the company's ability to replenish the warehouse inventory promptly, especially for the products of XA and YA segments.
-- **Overstock and Understock**: The company often encounters overstock situation, causing excess inventory and wasting storage costs.
-Sometimes the company is also understocked.
-This shows that inventory management is not really implemented effectively yet
+- **Overstock**: The company encountered overstock situation of 31.5% more inventory than orders, causing excess inventory and wasting storage costs.
-- **High late shipment rate**: The company has a rather concerning late shipment rate (30 - 50%) which related to the delivery system
+- **High late shipment rate**: The company has a rather concerning late shipment rate 56% which related to the delivery system

 ---